damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/5. Assembly/README.md

     - What parts are made?
     - What parts are bought?
  3. Datasheet of component
+    - What a component does?
+    - How to use the component?
  4. List of the tools for assembly or disassembely
   - Allen Key set
   - Imperial Wrench Set